The Archaeology of War

 The Archaeology of War is a two day conference exploring the importance of archaeology in the investigation of past conflicts, how this has been affected by technological advances and what role archaeology might play in public remembrance.

-The conference will highlight new questions posed by recent advances in technology and will look closely at archaeology and the First World War.
-While Australian archaeology will be a focus, The Archaeology of War is not limited by scope, scale, place or time and encourages international perspectives and examples as well as cross-cultural comparisons and connections with other disciplines.
+While Australian archaeology will be a focus, The Archaeology of War is not limited by scope, scale, place or time, and will feature international perspectives and examples as well as cross-cultural comparisons and connections with other disciplines.

 For further information please contact email@example.com